Words and images by Greg Mansfield

 Website: cadw.gov.wales/visit/places-to-visit/chepstow-castle

-Chepstow Castle rises majestically above the River Wye, beckoning visitors with its ancient secrets and supernatural mysteries.
-This Norman stronghold doesn’t just boast Britain’s oldest surviving great hall – it also guards Europe’s oldest castle doors, their weathered wood telling tales of centuries past.
+Chepstow Castle perches majestically on a steep cliff above the River Wye.
+This Norman stronghold doesn’t just boast Britain’s oldest surviving great hall – it also guards Europe’s oldest castle doors.

 The castle’s construction began in 1067, but its most fascinating stories go far beyond its impressive architecture.
-Today, Chepstow Castle attracts paranormal enthusiasts and history buffs alike, who come to experience its unexplained phenomena firsthand.
+Today, Chepstow Castle attracts both paranormal enthusiasts and history buffs, who come to experience its historical charm and unexplained phenomena firsthand.

-The castle’s ancient halls echo with much mysterious phenomena, including:
+The castle’s halls echo with much mysterious phenomena, including:

 - Phantom knocks resound from the historic wooden doors when no living soul stands nearby

-- The castle shop, formerly the kitchen, fills with the ghostly scent of cooking onions, as if medieval chefs still prepare their feasts
+- The castle shop, formerly the kitchen, fills with the ghostly scent of cooking onions, as if medieval chefs are still preparing feasts

 - A seemingly possessed chess set captivates visitors with its self-moving pieces, hinting at invisible players locked in eternal games.